An update on increasing the abundance of samurai wasps for biological control of brown marmorated stink bugs

 In 2021 alone, we released 20,000 wasps across Michigan as part of this study.
 We used sentinel BMSB egg masses, glued to the underside of leaves for 48 hours, to monitor for the presence of the samurai wasp at each site (Figure 2).
 We recaptured the samurai wasp at two previous release sites (2019 and 2020), as well as at three of the 2021 release sites (Figure 1).

 These findings tell us that samurai wasps are successfully overwintering and maintaining populations years after a release.
 In the future, we hope our research helps unveil why some sites may be better suited for samurai wasp populations.
 Next year’s monitoring efforts will give us a better understanding of whether these establishment differences are influenced by crop complexity.

-In the meantime, our efforts to increase the geographic distribution and population densities of this important natural enemy are working.
-It will still likely take years until we expect to see any impact on BMSB densities, but these releases should contribute greatly for speeding up biological control of BMSB in Michigan.
+In the meantime, our efforts to increase the distribution and density of the samurai across Michigan are working.
+It will still likely take years until we start to see any impact on BMSB densities, but these releases could significantly help curb BMSB populations in Michigan.